unmade/audiomatch/README.rst

     pip install audiomatch

-To do things fast *audiomatch* requires C compiler and Python headers to be installed.
-You can skip compilation by setting ``AUDIOMATCH_NO_EXTENSIONS`` environment variable:
+To perform tasks quickly, *audiomatch* requires a C compiler and Python headers to be installed.
+You can skip the compilation by setting the ``AUDIOMATCH_NO_EXTENSIONS`` environment variable:

 .. code-block:: bash

     AUDIOMATCH_NO_EXTENSIONS=1 pip install audiomatch

-You can avoid installing all this libraries on your computer and run everything in
+You can avoid installing all these libraries on your computer and run everything in Docker:
-docker:

 .. code-block:: bash